Check Out an Autism Friendly Nature Trail for Your Next Vacation

 The Autism Nature Trail at Letchworth State Park in New York State

 The Celebration Station is the final stop before returning to the Pavilion.
-Your autistic child can sign their name, draw a picture or write what their favorite part of the trail was on the chalkboards.Since Letchworth State Park is so large, it is important to know that the Autism Nature Trail is located near the Humphrey Nature Center.
+Your autistic child can sign their name, draw a picture, or write their favorite part of the trail on the chalkboards.
+Since Letchworth State Park is so large, it is essential to know that the Autism Nature Trail is near the Humphrey Nature Center.
 Self-guided hikes are possible along this nature trail at any time.

 However, Camp Puzzle Peace also provides trained staff members for different programs and activities.
 I can easily find out if any of these activities or programs are taking place when I plan your trip to this area of New York.